VictorTherache/Quote_Every_Day/README.md

-"I am a man of fixed and unbending principles, the first of which is to be flexible at all times."
+"The superior man acts before he speaks, and afterwards speaks according to his action."
--Everett Dirksen
+-Confucius